kuanb/kuanb.github.io/_posts/2022-10-27-docker-selenium-chromium-lambda.md

 2. Installing the Chrome or Chromium browser via `wget` or `curl` versus `apt-get` seems to cause issues with how the binary is stored and made available in `PATH`.
 Even when the location of the browser binary was specified, there remained issues with browser initialization or getting the `chromedriver` to play nice with the browser.
 Ultimately, installing via `apt-get` circumvented these issues and resulted in a clean install and, in conjunction with 1 above, allowed successful headless browser operation within the Lambda infrastructure.

+In both of the above cases, the Docker container ran fine with the [AWS Runtime Interface Emulator](https://docs.aws.amazon.com/lambda/latest/dg/images-test.html#images-test-limitations) locally - I was able to simulate Lambda invocations and they would complete successfully within the container.
+In such cases, I would then deploy to AWS infrastructure only to experience random `chromedriver` initialization failures during invocation.
+This was a deeply frustrating and time-consuming process.

 ## Selenium initialization

 The settings I used for Lambda use of Selenium with Chromium via the `options` class are as shown: